wafardev/dexscreener-scraper/README.md

 - Scrapes the corresponding website for additional content.
 - Downloads token images (header and logo) and saves them locally.
 - Saves token descriptions into text files.
+- Saves Ethereum and Base contracts if they are "safe" to use (DYOR).
 - Automatically runs every 10 minutes to update token information.

 ## Installation